agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 the `collect()` method takes care of creating this Group.
 For example, if we assume that the Group with the `groupKey` 'group1' doesn't exist yet.
-Then a Group with the initial `itemKeys` '[1]' and the `groupKey` 'group1' will be created by the Collection.
+Then a Group with the initial `itemKeys` '[1]' and the `groupKey` 'group1' is created by the Collection.
 ```ts
 // Groups of Collection
 {